This post is also available in: Español

 - 10 small aji dulce Dominicano (optional)

-- Roughly chop cilantro, culantro and scallions and place in a food processor.
+- Roughly chop cilantro, culantro and green onions and place in a food processor.

 - Cut onions and bell peppers into medium pieces and add to the food processor.